Savory Pumpkin Monkey Bread

-But, this Pumpkin Gruyere Monkey Bread is absolutely something you should explore.
-It’s a great beginner baking project because the dough is really flexible and easy to make and work with.
+This Pumpkin Monkey Bread is, surprisingly, a great beginner baking project because the dough is really flexible and easy to make and work with.
 It’s a fun one, layering the little cheese-stuffed balls in a bundt pan.
 And, even if you overbaked it by 10 minutes, it’d still be good.

 Surprisingly, my kids even loved this stuff (although I’ll admit that my three year old was basically just picking off the icing from the top).
 I’ll call it a win.